IoT Connectivity: 4 Latest Standards That Will Shape 2020 and Beyond

 While the term Wi-Fi 6 (aka 802.11.ax) has been hovering in the air for some time, its full specifications and official launch only came later last year.
 Given Wi-Fi’s prevalence in our daily life, it’s no surprise that the latest generation has garnered rapt attention at the CES this year.
 There’s already an abundance of compatible gadgets, and as hardware prices continue to drop, 2020 is expected to be a major turning point for Wi-Fi 6 adoption.

 A primary upgrade of Wi-Fi 6 over its predecessors is the greatly enhanced overall network bandwidth (i.e. <9.6 Gbps).
 And, while ultra-HD video streaming might be the first thing that comes across your mind, the improved throughput indeed aims to address a more IoT-specific challenge – device co-existence.
 Rather than enabling a single device with lightning speed, Wi-Fi 6 targets to support a much larger number of endpoints per router concurrently – without compromising data throughput per device.
-To do so, the standard allows more data to be packed within each transmission, and the total used spectrum is divided into more channels for simultaneous data streams.
+To do so, the router employs multiple antennas, and the total used spectrum is divided into a much larger number of sub-channels for simultaneous data streams from multiple devices.

 As with previous generations, Wi-Fi 6 will be the backbone of broadband IoT connectivity in home and enterprise networks.
 Simultaneously, by mitigating the congestion issue, the technology is poised to level up public Wi-Fi infrastructure and transform customer experience with new digital mobile services.
 In-car networks for infotainment and on-board diagnostics will be the most game-changing use case for Wi-Fi 6.
 Yet, the development is likely to take some more time.